malcolmsfraser/ml-gcp/README.md

 # ml-gcp
 Source code for a continuously delivered Flask Application on Google Cloud Platform.
-App build is coordinated using Cloud Build with a listener to this repository.
+The application is built and deployed using Google App Engine and the continuous deployment is coordinated with Cloud Build.
 ### Setting up this application on your own

 Create a new Google Cloud project